amazon-ion/ion-schema/docs/isl-1-0/spec.md

 # Open Content

-The default behavior for containers is to allow additional content beyond what is explicitly specified for a given type;  this is referred to as open content.
-For a given type that is not constrained by `content: closed`, the following open content is considered valid as long as the content doesn't exceed any specified constraints:
+The default behavior for structs is to allow additional content beyond what is explicitly specified for a given type; this is referred to as open content.
+For a given struct that is not constrained by `content: closed`, it may contain additional fields as long as the content doesn't exceed any specified constraints.
-  - structs may contain additional fields
-  - lists and S-expressions may contain additional elements

 Since annotations are considered to be metadata of a value, specifying additional annotations on a value is valid independent of whether